 In order to subscribe to purchase shares of our common stock, a prospective investor must electronically complete, sign and deliver to us an executed subscription agreement like the one attached to this offering circular as Appendix B, and wire funds for its subscription amount in accordance with the instructions provided therein.
+If a prospective investor elects to participate in the distribution reinvestment component of the Plan, distributions earned from shares purchase will be automatically reinvested pursuant to our distribution reinvestment plan.
+See "Plan of Operation - Summary of Distribution Reinvestment and Direct Stock Purchase Plan - Distribution Reinvestment Component of the Plan," and Appendix C.

-Settlement may occur up to 15 days after a prospective investor submits a subscription agreement, depending on the volume of subscriptions received.
+Settlement may occur up to 30 days after a prospective investor submits a subscription agreement, depending on the volume of subscriptions received.
 Shares of our common stock will be issued to the subscriber as of the date of settlement, which will not occur until an investor's funds have cleared and we issue the shares of our common stock.
-The number of shares issued to an investor will be calculated based on the price per share in effect on the date we receive the subscription.
+The number of shares issued to an investor is calculated based on the price per share in effect on the date we receive the subscription.